 - Focus on desktop development – If you’re primarily focused on desktop development with .NET Core, then you need to upgrade 2.1 to 3.1 .NET Core.
 It includes improvements to the Windows Forms and WPF libraries.
 These improvements make it easier to create rich, interactive user interfaces.

 The fullest guide on the desktop to web application migration from ModLogix experts.
-Legacy System Migration from Desktop to Web: CTO's Strategy Guide
+Guide to Legacy Application Migration: All You Need to Know

 Key Problems in Upgrading .NET Core 2.1 to 3.1 Version

 If you’re migrating .NET Core 2.1 to 3.1, there are some problems you should be aware of.